jeelabs/esp-link/README.md

 After you have serially flashed the module it will create a wifi access point (AP) with an SSID of the form `ESP_012ABC` where 012ABC is a piece of the module's MAC address.
-Using a laptop, phone, or tablet connect to this SSID and then open a browser pointed at http://192.168.4.1, you should then see the esp-link web site.
+Using a laptop, phone, or tablet connect to this SSID and then open a browser pointed at `http://192.168.4.1/`, you should then see the esp-link web site.

 Now configure the wifi.
-The desired configuration is for the esp-link to be a station on your local wifi network so can communicate with it from all your computers.
+The desired configuration is for the esp-link to be a station on your local wifi network so you can communicate with it from all your computers.

 To make this happen, navigate to the wifi page and you should see the esp-link scan for available networks.